Sky Tonight

 Where is Sadalsuud right now?

 Sadalsuud is located in the constellation Aquarius.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 16 degrees, Sadalsuud is not visible because it is daytime.

 Sadalsuud is visible in the early morning sky until sunrise